Jun 29, 2020

 - Leasing : You will pay extra fees if your car shows signs of excessive wear and tear.

-- Financing : You can make any modifications or customizations.
+- Financing : You can make any modifications or customization.
 You own the car!

 - Leasing : You can modify the car, but before you return it, you may have to change the car back to its original state.